 , famous for its early season World Cup Downhill, is the second largest ski area in Canada and has a great variety of gladed terrain suitable for all levels on the front side and chutes in the back bowls.

 Banff town and its collection of hotels make it the most popular base to ski the 3 areas.
 The accommodation is great value and there is everything from 3* lodge style accommodation in the centre of town to the iconic, old world elegance for the Fairmont Banff Springs Hotel.
 There are a limited number of condos away from Banff Avenue but most of the accommodation is within hotels.

-There is only one ski-in ski-out property in The Banff National Park and this is found up at Sunshine Village, The Sunshine Mountain Lodge.
-It provides a unique peaceful experience and allows extra early access to the ski slopes.
+There is only one ski-in ski-out property in Banff National Park and this is found up at Sunshine Village - the Sunshine Mountain Lodge.
+Although remote, it provides a unique, peaceful experience and allows extra early access to the ski slopes.

 Combine Banff & Lake Louise with other ski resorts.